wp-plugins/custom-content-type-manager/readme.txt

 = 0.0.6.8 =

+* Support for custom metaboxes: you can now put your fields anywhere on the admin pages.
 * Added a pattern validator which supports simple patterns and full regular expressions via preg_match().
+* Added a Directory field type so you can easily list the contents of a directory.
+* Various bug fixes.

 = 0.9.6.7 =